 To find a list of qualifying medical conditions for California’s medical marijuana program, click here.

 After this initial reflection, the assessment has to be taken to the next step, a doctor’s recommendation.
 There are a few ways you can go about getting this written evaluation, which is required by law, before the application process.

 Step 2: Acquire

 There are three ways to obtain a doctor’s recommendation.
-You can meet with your primary physician and ask if they think cannabis is a viable solution to your ailments.
+You can meet with your primary physician and ask if they think cannabis is a viable solution for you.
 If that doesn’t seem like a viable option, you can check out cannabis specialists for an evaluation.
 This is a more popular option because these specialists are all over Los Angeles; however, they come with their own issues.
-Often the offices are packed full with long wait times, over charge patients, and can be located in more run-down areas.
+Often the offices are packed full with long wait times, overcharge consumers, and can be located in more run-down areas.
 The third option is the most user-friendly – getting an evaluation online.
 The online process is quick, accessible, safe, and legal.
 In some cases, you can even apply on the same site you’ve been evaluated.

 The final product is an important piece in the MMJ card process.
-These recommendations are a full 8.5 x 11″ sheet of paper listing your name, date, patient id number, doctor’s signature, embossed seal, proof of legitimacy, and expiration date.
-After being approved, patients will take this paper to their first dispensary visit.
+These recommendations are a full 8.5 x 11″ sheet of paper listing your name, date, medical ID number, doctor’s signature, embossed seal, proof of legitimacy, and expiration date.
+After being approved, consumers will take this paper to their first dispensary visit.
 After verifying the authenticity of the recommendation, dispensaries will then accept either a digital or smaller medical marijuana card.